 - One-week rotation at Christ Community Health (between June 4-29, 2018)

 - Optional: One-week international mission trip during or before rotation (June 2-9, 2018)

 Purpose: To educate students about the needs of the poor and underserved and challenge them to lay down their lives for the Gospel and serve these communities through health care.

 Description: Students will spend approximately 4-6 weeks with providers and staff of Christ Community Health.
 This will include shadowing, building patient interview and exam skills, including exposure to disease diagnosis and treatment.
 Students will see holistic medicine in practice addressing medical, emotional, and spiritual needs of individuals.
 Students will also be exposed to the fundraising and administrative requirements to operate an urban clinic.
-Students will be exposed to work in the community through other community ministries serving the poor in the non-medical setting.
+Students will work in the community through other ministries serving the poor in the non-medical setting.
 A reading list will be provided and specific projects for the clinic may be assigned to the students based on current needs.